anaconda/anaconda-project/tutorial.rst

     showdata  python showdata.py

-And then your colleague can type ``anaconda-project run showdata`` (for example), and it will download the data, install needed packages, and run the command.
+And then your colleague can type ``conda kapsel run showdata`` (for example), and it will download the data, install needed packages, and run the command.